Utah's newest Government and Recreation industry owned property to serve your outdoor acitivties buzz.

 The best time to go is March through mid-June and September through October.
 The heat of July and August can exceed 100 degrees in some areas, and there are also monsoons, which can bring flash floods.

-While we might be just a bit biased, we truly believe that the best and safest way to experience the area is to hire a guide to lead you the sites and locations.
+While we might be just a bit biased, we truly believe that the best and safest way to experience the area is to hire a guide to lead you to the sites and locations.
 The country in San Juan County and the Bears Ears Monument region is rough an unforgiving.
 There are no services in most of the monument including cell phone service.
 If you get lost you will be lost until someone realizes you are lost.
 Plan accordingly.
-Guides from the local area know the back country and where they are going.
+Guides from the local area know the backcountry and where they are going.
 They know how to safely travel and how to return.
 They know how to respect the archeological sites and may know many places or things about locations you won't find in any guide book.
 Guides are worth their cost in this remote wilderness.

 Monarch Cave Ruins